ratschlab/metagraph/metagraph/docs/source/quick_start.rst

 For removing sequencing noise, there are graph cleaning and k-mer filtering procedures implemented in MetaGraph.
-These are based on the assumption that k-mers relatively lowly abundant in the input reads are likely due to sequencing errors, and hence should be dropped to keep the k-mer index free of the non-existent k-mers.
+These are based on the assumption that k-mers with a relatively low abundance in the input data are likely due to sequencing errors, and hence should be dropped to keep the k-mer index free of the non-existent k-mers.

 ::